 may 18, 2016 update:

-Thousands of people have had problems after their computer upgraded to windows 10.
-Microsoft leads you to believe your computer is compatible with windows 10 but what they are saying is that because your computer meets some minimum requirements of speed and ram that it MIGHT work and they might schedule yo to automatically upgrade to windows 10 with little warning.
+Many people have had problems after their computer upgraded to windows 10.
+Microsoft leads you to believe your computer is compatible with windows 10 but what they are saying is that because your computer meets some minimum requirements of speed and ram that it MIGHT work and they might schedule you to automatically upgrade to windows 10 with little warning.

 In reality many older windows 7 computers do not have all the windows 10 drivers so after the upgrade or after windows 10 automatic updated you realize that you no longer have networking or internet, sound, video options, sometimes it is mouse and or keyboard.
 Once there is an upgrade you get a small window about 30 days to”